-Form-Based zoning districts, also known as Transect Zones or T-Zones, within the Downtown Area (see Exhibit 2).
+Form-Based zoning districts, also known as Transect Zones or T-Zones, within the Downtown Area (see Exhibit 3).

-SECTION 3: The Future Land Use section of the Element is hereby amended by amending the subpart entitled "Downtown Area" to add to that subpart, at the end thereof, a fourth paragraph, to read as follows:
+SECTION 3: The Future Land Use section of the Element is hereby amended by

-In 2016, the City of Las Vegas adopted the Vision 2045 Downtown Las Vegas Masterplan, which identified the adoption of a Form-Based Code for the twelve identified Districts of downtown as a key step towards

-Masterplan also conceptualized the expansion of the overall Downtown Area, which was established through the adoption of the Downtown Las Vegas Overlay (DTLV-O) in 2017, which replaced the previous Downtown Centennial Plan Overlay (DCP-O).
-To set the framework for the Form-Based Code, a Form-Based Code (FBC) land use designation was created in 2018, to allow for Form-Based Zoning Districts, also known as Transect Zones or T-Zones, to be utilized for properties within the Downtown Land Use map of the Las
+In 2016, the City of Las Vegas adopted the Vision 2045 Downtown Las Vegas Masterplan, which identified the adoption of a Form-Based Code for the twelve identified Districts of downtown as a key step towards implementing the vision established by the policy document.
+The Vision 2045 Downtown Las Vegas Masterplan also conceptualized the expansion of the overall Downtown Area, which was established through the adoption of the Downtown Las Vegas Overlay (DTLV-O) in 2017, which replaced the previous Downtown Centennial Plan Overlay (DCP-O).
+To set the framework for the Form-Based Code, a Form-Based Code (FBC) land use designation was created in 2018, to allow for Form-Based Zoning Districts, also known as Transect Zones or T-Zones, to be utilized for properties within the Downtown Area (see Exhibit 3).
+The FBC land use designation is consistent and concurrent with the Downtown Land Use map of the Las Vegas Redevelopment Area Plan.